erikasan/fys-stk/project1/README.md

 * Result images

 ## Drafts
-* Codes not used for final results
+* Drafts for the final report and code not used for final results